Treaty of Brest-Litovsk: Peace negotiations

 In Petrograd, Trotsky argued passionately against signing and proposed that instead, "they should announce the termination of the war and demobilization without signing any peace."
+Privately, in correspondence with Count Otto von Czernin, Trotsky had expressed his willingness to relent to peace terms upon the resumption of a German offensive although with moral dissent.
 Lenin was for signing rather than having an even more ruinous treaty forced on them after a few more weeks of military humiliation.
-The "Left Communists", led by Nikolai Bukharin and Karl Radek, were sure that Germany, Austria, Ottoman Empire, and Bulgaria were all on the verge of revolution.
-They wanted to continue the war with a newly-raised revolutionary force while awaiting for these upheavals.
+The "Left Communists", led by Nikolai Bukharin and Karl Radek, were sure that Germany, Austria-Hungary, the Ottoman Empire, and Bulgaria were all on the verge of revolution.
+They wanted to continue the war with a newly raised revolutionary force while awaiting these upheavals.
 Consequently, Lenin agreed to Trotsky's formula – a position summed up as "no war – no peace" – which was announced when the negotiators reconvened on 10 February 1918.
-The Soviets thought that their stalling was succeeding until 16 February when Hoffmann notified them that the war would resume in two days, when fifty-three divisions advanced against the near-empty Soviet trenches.
+The Soviets thought that their stalling was succeeding until 16 February when Hoffmann notified them that the war would resume in two days, when 53 divisions advanced against the near-empty Soviet trenches.
 On the night of 18 February, the Central Committee supported Lenin's resolution that they sign the treaty by a margin of seven to five.
 Hoffmann kept advancing until 23 February when he presented new terms that included the withdrawal of all Soviet troops from Ukraine and Finland.
 The Soviets were given 48 hours to open negotiations with the Germans, and another 72 to conclude them.
 Lenin told the Central Committee that "you must sign this shameful peace in order to save the world revolution".
 If they did not agree, he would resign.
 He was supported by six Central Committee members, opposed by three, with Trotsky and three others abstaining.
 Debate in the All-Russian Central Executive Committee was intense, with Left SRs jeering Lenin as a traitor.
+Lenin explained that they must "concede space...in order to win time."
 The measure passed 116 to 85.

 Trotsky resigned as foreign minister and was replaced by Georgy Chicherin.

 When Sokolnikov arrived at Brest-Litovsk, he declared "we are going to sign immediately the treaty presented to us as an ultimatum but at the same time refuse to enter into any discussion of its terms".
 The treaty was signed at 17:50 on 3 March 1918.

+Kühlmann, invited Emil Orlík, a Viennese Secessionist and artist, to attend the conference.
+He composed portraits of all the participants along with a series of smaller caricatures.
+These were gathered together into a book, copies of which were distributed to each participant at the end of the negotiations.